zeeshan8595/EDA-Hotel_Booking_Analysis/README.md

 customers or the hotels have to bear the cost of vacant rooms.
 To reduce the risks, the hotels can impose constraints on cancellation and can introduce the overbooking strategies but both these policies can hamper the hotel performance.The critical analysis of the data helps to mitigate the effect of cancellation on sales

+this project is only obout Exploratory Data Analysis